 The Community Care Clinic is only able to provide patient care directly through in person visits at the clinic.
 Community Care Clinic physicians will not return phone calls to patients.
 If you would like to speak to a physician, you MUST be present in person at the clinic.

 If you are traveling and are unable to be present in-person, it is your responsibility to coordinated with a local primary care service provider wherever you are.
 In order to access your chart, work with your chosen local primary care provider to sign a Release of Information and fax it to the Community Care Clinic at 780-715-1700.
 This Release of Information MUST have your signature on it.
-If the local primary care provider does not have a standard letter head for this purpose, Release of Information Template v.2-1.
+If the local primary care provider does not have a standard letter head for this purpose you may use the generic release prepared by the Community Care Clinic, Release of Information Template v.2-1.

-If you require the information urgently, you must call an coordinate with Community Care Clinic staff during the Community Care Clinic’s regular business hours.
+If you require the information urgently, you must call and coordinate with Community Care Clinic staff during the Community Care Clinic’s regular business hours.

 - You must provide a description of the information you want accessed / released.
 Please be as specific as possible.
 A fee may apply if you request multiple results from multiple service dates or the entire chart.